mkarlik93/MetaPlastHunter/README.md

 The tool for accurate classifing and quantifing reads of plastid origin from metagenomes.

-MetaPlstHunter will search the provided sequences (Fastq) or sequence alignment file (SAM) and acurate classify them using MetaPlastHunter algorithm :
+MetaPlastHunter will search the provided sequences (Fastq) or sequence alignment file (SAM) and acurate classify them using MetaPlastHunter algorithm :

 MetaPlastHunter provides: